sjaehn/BJumblr/README.md

 B.Jumblr is neither a sample slicer nor a step sequencer.
 From the technical POV B.Jumblr is a sequencer pattern-controlled audio delay effect.

-The pattern defines at when (vertical) and which (horizontal) piece of the audio input stream is sent to the audio output.
+The pattern defines at when (default: vertical) and which (default: horizontal) piece of the audio input stream is sent to the audio output.
 Use the default diagonal line (zero delay line) pattern for live playback.
 Moving a pad one step to the right results in a one step delayed playback of the respective piece of the audio input stream.
 Each pad (and thus each piece) can be leveled up or down by mouse wheel scrolling.